-The Bee Gees had this song in the 70s that asked the question, “How deep is your love?” … yes, you’re welcome, I know that will be running through your mind incessantly, those of you who know it.
+The Bee Gees had this song in the 70s that asked the question, “How deep is your love?” … yes, you’re welcome, I know the tune will be running through your mind incessantly now.
 Bear with me, I dredge up this pop disco reference for good reason, and it’s not just to have you doing the hustle in the kitchen while humming “You Should Be Dancing.”

 Tuesday nights a friend of mine and I go to the local mission and spend an hour with the women in the long-term discipleship/recovery program.
 That commitment blesses me and humbles me more than anything else I do in my regular rhythm of life.
-Last week, being valentines day, we decided to walk through 1 Cor 13, looking at love.
+Last week walked through 1 Cor 13.

 When I read through the rest of Romans 12:9-13, I can say, “Yes and Amen” when I consider all these mutually loving relationships.
 It doesn’t take a second thought to bless the people who matter most to me.